 TownsWeb Archiving’s digitisation technicians have a wealth of experience in book scanning and digitising bound volumes – including scanning burial registers, guard books, journals, diaries, magazines and newspapers.

-We are able to digitise old, very fragile, and rare books of practically any size (up to A0+) and convert them into digital formats such as TIFF and JPEG files, and full Adobe PDF ebooks.
+We are able to scan and digitise old, very fragile, and rare books of practically any size (up to A0+) and convert them into digital formats such as TIFF and JPEG files, and full Adobe PDF ebooks.

 How does our Book Scanning service work?